 There are two types of AI memory: short-term memory and long-term memory.

-Long-term AI memory lasts beyond individual sessions.
-Essential data, such as user preferences, project details, or custom parameters, is securely stored so models can recall it weeks or months later without needing a reminder.
+Persists beyond individual sessions.
+Essential data (user preferences, project details, custom parameters) is stored so models can recall it weeks or months later without reminders.

-Long-term memory can be created using knowledge bases accessible to the LLM, fine-tuned embeddings, or external memory systems.
-This persistence significantly enhances productivity and customer satisfaction by enabling AI agents to remember a company’s specific emissions multipliers, greet returning users by name, or perform multi-step tasks without repeating setup steps.
+Long-term memory uses knowledge bases, fine-tuned embeddings, or external memory systems.
+This significantly improves productivity and customer satisfaction.
+AI agents can remember a company’s specific emissions factors, greet returning users by name, or perform multi-step tasks without repeating setup.

 Retrieval augmented & native memory